Position sizing, R (risk) units

-Edge on play has several metrics that allow for larger % risk or lower % risk on trade such as draw down and average win rate as two most common variables.
-The higher the win rate on a play and the closer to or above 1R gain per trade, the more % risk can trader expose his / her account on trade and as for draw down, the less draw down that happens on trading account over period of 30 trades the more % risk can trader put on a trade.
-At the same time trading strategies or patterns that have large swings of draw down in equity curve over period of 30 or more trades require for trader to be much more conservative on risk % per trade, otherwise one bad slump period of 30 trades can destroy the account.
+Edge on play has several metrics that allow traders for larger risk or lower risk on trade.
+This involves components such as drawdown and average win rate as the two most common variables.
+The higher the win rate on a setup (over 100 samples), the more % risk can trader expose his / her account on a trade.
+And as for drawdown, the less drawdown that happens on the trading account over a period of 30 trades the more % risk can trader put on a trade.
+Trading strategies or patterns that have large swings of drawdown in the equity curve over a period of 30 or more trades require a trader to be much more conservative on risk % per trade.
+Otherwise, one bad slump period of 30 trades can destroy the account.

-Appetite for risk will also determine how much trader will risk, theoretically this should not affect the risk per trade at all, as it is outside of the rule-book variable (it is highly subjective and not necessarily guided by patterns data behavior), but in the real practical world, it is something that has substantial impact on risk per trade due to many psychological or capital basis factors for each individual.
-Usually traders that are under-capitalized will have by default larger appetite for risk, to make any substantial income from trading, while those more highly capitalized might be more patient and with a lower risk appetite.
+Appetite for risk will also determine how much traders should risk.
+Theoretically, this should not affect the risk per trade at all, as it is outside of the rule-book variable (it is highly subjective and not necessarily guided by patterns data behavior), but in the real practical world, it is something that has a substantial impact due to many psychological or capital income factors for each individual.
+Usually, traders that are under-capitalized will have, by default more enormous appetite for risk, to make any substantial income from trading, while those more highly capitalized might be more patient and with a lower risk appetite.
 Additionally, with experience, the risk appetite might decrease on those traders with weaker performance and increase with those with very consistent performance.
 But the overall appetitive will very likely impact traders' performance regardless because the more size one puts on, the more psychological impact there will be on trade.

-Often traders completely neglect the variables listed above that should guide the % risk per trade, instead they make the risk % on the fly, figuring it out by what they are comfortable with.
-In some cases they get away with it, but in some they wont if any of above variables play very strong role on that traded asset or play.
+Often traders completely neglect the variables listed above that should guide the % risk per trade.
+Instead, they make the risk % on the fly, figuring it out by what they are comfortable with.
+In some cases, they get away with it, but in some, they won't if any of the above variables play a very strong role in that traded asset or play.
 It is unwise to ignore those variables.

 Dynamic versus static position sizing

-What happens if everything above that has been written is taken as not important, and trader just wings it into trading, using same position size in terms of shares or lots, what happens to equity curve and consistency in trading?
+What happens if everything above that has been written is taken as not necessary, and the trader wings it into position sizing, using the same position size in terms of shares or lots?
+What happens to the equity curve and consistency in trading?

-Many traders actually trade with fixed position sizes on trade to trade basis, something especially widespread in FX markets where trader will use static 2 lot position size on each trade, and when he is asked to specify the risk, he will outline his risk in pips and not in $ or Euro.
+Many traders trade with fixed position sizes on trade to trade basis, something especially widespread in FX markets where a trader will use a fixed two lot position size on each trade, and when he is asked to specify the risk, he will outline his risk in pips and not in $ or Euro of account balance.

-By default for each trader internally his risk can only be defined in R units or the $, never in pips or cents (distance of move).
-Using distance of move as risk guide will create un-consistent impact of trades on account and big swings on account, especially with fixed position sizes.
+By default, for each trader internally, his/her risk can only be defined in R units or the dollars of equity balance, never in pips or cents (distance of move).
+Using the distance of movement as a risk guide will create an un-consistent impact of trades on the account and big swings on account, especially with fixed position sizes.

-Bellow are two examples of using 1000 shares (fixed static size) on two different assets using the same type of play (conceptual play of short near the market open).
-The short entries presented on both setups are not something that one should trade or did i trade, it is just used as an equal conceptual setup to use as an example.
-Two tickers CODX and FRAN both with different levels of volatility, are shown in the image below.
+Below are two examples of using 1000 shares (fixed static position size) on two different assets using the same type of play (conceptual setup of shorting near the market open).
+The short entries presented on both setups are not something that one should trade or did I trade.
+It is just used as a similar conceptual setup to use as an example.
+Two tickers CODX and FRAN, both with different levels of volatility, are shown in the image below.
 Both examples show how this volatility difference impacts traders who trade with fixed position sizes across all setups or assets.
-Those two setups are taken as example if trader is using chart levels such as last high to stop out of the trade.
+Those two setups are taken as an example if the trader uses chart levels such as the last high to stop out of the trade.

 Below are as well some examples from the gold (XAUUSD).
-As a theoretical / conceptual example lets say that this trader is entering into short position when price retests previous high (on candle close), using stop loss above highs.
-The examples bellow show, how drastically different those trades would impact the P/L and account balance as the volatility on asset changes over time IF trader is using static position sizing.
-Basically the impact is so large that just not addressing that issue alone can make the strategy fail or it can make results completely different.
+As a theoretical/conceptual example, let's say that this trader is entering into a short position when the price retests the previous high (on candle close), using stop-loss above highs.
+The examples below show how drastically different those trades would impact the P/L and account balance as the volatility on asset changes over time IF trader uses static position sizing.
+The impact is so significant that just not addressing that issue alone can make the strategy fail or it can make results completely different.

-Example above shows that the distance of stop loss in 3rd setup is twice as sized as in the first setup in terms of pip/price distance units.
-This means that trader with using fixed / static position size if he / she enters with 1 lot size that leaves respectively P/L account balance impact:
+The example above shows that the distance of stop loss in the 3rd setup is twice as sized as in the first setup in terms of pip/price distance units.
+This means that trader with using fixed / static position size if he/she enters all trades the same with 1 lot size that leaves P/L account balance impact respectively:

 1. -40 EUR